 We have an active t-shirt campaign going on right now–

-There is one design available and three different styles to choose from:
+There is one design available and two different styles to choose from:

 You will only be able to place an order